hogeschool/webdev-semester/24-25/modulewijzer.md

 ## Course Assessment:

-The course will be assessed through two main components:
+The course will be assessed through two main components: In order to get a grade the student need to have minimum passing grade i.e. >= 5.5 in each of assessment.
+A final grade will be average of both assessment if and only iff both actives are sufficient. e.g. Student Grade  = (Grade from Exam + Grade from Project ) / 2
+Success scenario = Exam Grade = 7, Project Grade = 8 so the course grade is (7+8)/2 = 7.5
+Failure scenarios: ND in both Exam & Project , final grade = ND
+                   Exam Grade < 5.5 or ND , ..... final grade  = NVL (fail)
+                   Project Grade < 5.5 or ND,  .... final grade  = NVL (fail)

 1. **Group Project:**
    - Building a minimum viable web application based on given case studies.
    - Evaluation criteria include functionality, usability, design, and code quality.
-   - *More about assesment*
+   - *More about assessment*

 2. **End-Term Individual Exam:**
-   - Assessing understanding of course concepts, principles, and practical application.
+   - Assessing understanding of course concepts, principles, and practical application by applying them in the code.
-   - Exam format may include multiple-choice questions, short-answer questions, and coding exercises.
+   - Exam format include on spot coding exercises.

+3. **Assessment Moments**
+there will be two moments of formal assessment, a **mid term** comprising of 30% of the total grade, and 70% of **final exam**.
+A **repair** work will be allowed for project part, and a **retake** will be available for exam part.

 Both components are mandatory, and students must pass both assessments to receive a final grade for the course.